calvo-jp/react-collections/pokemon/README.md

 **Installation**

-1. Clone repo
+- Clone repo
+- Open repo and rename `.env.example` to `.env.local`
-1. Open terminal, cd to repo and run the command below
+- Open terminal, cd to repo and run the command below

 ```
 yarn